pingcap/docs-cn/tidb-lightning/tidb-lightning-faq.md

 ...
 ```

-## Can one `tikv-importer` serve multiple `tidb-lightning` instances?

-Yes, as long as every `tidb-lightning` instance operates on different tables.

-## How to stop the `tikv-importer` process?

-To stop the `tikv-importer` process, you can choose the corresponding operation according to your deployment method.

-- For manual deployment: if `tikv-importer` is running in foreground, press <kbd>Ctrl</kbd>+<kbd>C</kbd> to exit.
-Otherwise, obtain the process ID using the `ps aux | grep tikv-importer` command and then terminate the process using the `kill ${PID}` command.

 ## How to stop the `tidb-lightning` process?

 To stop the `tidb-lightning` process, you can choose the corresponding operation according to your deployment method.